 The Diamond Necklace

 In 1772 King Louis XV commissioned a magnificent diamond necklace for his mistress, Madame du Barry.
-To craft this extravagant piece of jewelry, the prestigious Parisian jewelers Boehmer and Bassange fell into debt while trying to source so many precious stones to meet the royal demand.
+To craft this extravagant piece of jewelry, the prestigious Parisian jewelers Boehmer and Bassange fell into debt while trying to source the many precious stones to meet the royal demand.
 The result was the finest diamond necklace the world has ever seen, with 647 diamonds that weighed over 2,800 carats.

 Jeanne, Comtesse de La Motte

 Jeanne had her sights set on the Palace of Versailles.
-She believed that finding favor with the Queen was the key to living the life she felt was owed to her.
-Jeanne pleaded with Marie-Antoinette to get her family’s home and fortune back, but the Queen had been warned about Jeanne’s dubious reputation and refused her.
+She believed that finding favor with the new Queen was the key to living the life she felt was owed to her.
+Jeanne pleaded with Queen Marie-Antoinette to get her family’s home and fortune back, but the Queen had been warned about Jeanne’s dubious reputation and refused her.
 Jeanne decided to get what she wanted her own way!

 Cardinal de Rohan

 Louis René Edouard Prince de Rohan was a member of one of France’s most distinguished families.
-He aspired to become a minister in King Louis XVI’s court, but Marie-Antoinette despised him.
+He aspired to become a minister in King Louis XVI’s court, but Queen Marie-Antoinette despised him.

 During his years as French ambassador to Vienna, from 1772 to 1774, the Cardinal de Rohan had slandered both Marie-Antoinette and her mother through official letters and court gossip.
 Now that Marie-Antoinette was Queen of France, he found himself barred from the political appointments he so dearly desired.

 The Queen of France, wife of King Louis XVI, was not lucky!
-After the famous quote Let them Eat Cake, Marie Antoinette was one of the victims of this incredible Diamond Necklace Affair despite herself.
+After the famous quote Let them Eat Cake, Marie Antoinette was one of the victims of this incredible Diamond Necklace Affair despite her.

 Affair of the Diamond Necklace – The Plot